 Application Due Date: March 12, 2021 (11:59 PM EDT)

 Download the FWGBD Special Research Grant Award Process Description and Criteria (PDF) HERE

 Download the Download the Specifications for Fulfilling the Grant Requirements (PDF) HERE

 Menstruation, pregnancy, childbirth, and menopause present unique challenges in women and girls with blood disorders.
 Undiagnosed, untreated blood disorders in women have medical consequences at every life stage.
-Delay and/or failure in diagnosing and treating blood disorders in women and girls are major public health problems, resulting in significant morbidity, reduced quality of life, days lost from work and school, unnecessary invasive procedures and high healthcare costs.
+Delay and/or failure in diagnosing and appropriately treating blood disorders in women and girls are major public health problems, resulting in significant morbidity, reduced quality of life, days lost from work and school, unnecessary invasive procedures and high healthcare costs.

 FWGBD’s Mission is to ensure that all women and girls with blood disorders are correctly diagnosed and optimally managed at every life stage by: